Aliases for CFTR Gene

 GeneCards Summary for CFTR Gene

 CFTR (Cystic Fibrosis Transmembrane Conductance Regulator) is a Protein Coding gene.
 Diseases associated with CFTR include Cystic Fibrosis and Congenital Bilateral Absence Of Vas Deferens.
 Among its related pathways are Regulation of CFTR activity (norm and CF) and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include enzyme binding and PDZ domain binding.
-An important paralog of this gene is ABCC4.
+An important paralog of this gene is ABCC11.

 UniProtKB/Swiss-Prot for CFTR Gene